overture-stack/website/markdown/documentation/maestro/index.md

 In certain use cases, specific data records may need to excluded from indexing.
 For example, prior to a major data release, some records may need to be excluded for business, data integrity, legal reasons, etc.

-In the context of Song, Maestro supports by providing configurable exclusion rules that omit specific analyses from being indexed based on metadata tags found in Song.
-Specific analyses can be excluded by these identifiers: Study ID, Analysis ID, Donor ID, Sample ID, or File ID.
+In the context of Song, Maestro supports this by providing configurable exclusion rules that omit specific analyses from being indexed based on metadata tags found in Song.
+Specific analyses can be excluded by these identifiers: Study ID, Analysis ID, File ID, Sample ID, Specimen ID, Donor ID.

 ## Event-Based Indexing